tamdaz/crygen/README.md

 puts method_type.generate
 ```

-Once the method is generated, it will look like this :
+Once the method is generated, it will look like this:

 ```crystal
 # Adds the two numbers.